Class Imbalance and Problem Statement

 Strategy: Performance Metrics and Dealing with Imbalanced Data

 Because we’re dealing with imbalanced data and are most concerned with identifying the minority / positive class, we will focus on improving the recall score of our models on the test set.
-We will also watch F2 score, a modifed version of F1 score that increases the importance of recall in its calculation.
+We will also watch F2 score, a modified version of F1 score that increases the importance of recall in its calculation.
 Why F2 score?
 We are concerned with maximizing recall, but a model that predicts the minority class 100% of the time would achieve a perfect recall score.
 That doesn’t help us very much, and F2 score will give us an understanding of how well the model can differentiate between the two classes along with how well the model can identify positive samples.
 Below are the formulas to calculate the performance metrics.

 • Recall - True Positive / (True Positive + False Negative)